 Price: The Leaf is on pre-order for $89

 Like its predecessor Up24, Jawbone's Up2 is capable of measuring the steps you take each day, your distance traveled and calories burned.
 There's sleep tracking onboard, too.
 Of course, it made the list of top fitness trackers for women.
 The app is a major selling point as aside from the expected activity tracking, there's also food, drink and mood tracking.
 Also, the software can connect with a massive number of third-party apps, such as MyFitnessPal, RunKeeper, Strava, IFTTT and Nest to name a few.

-For those fed up with bright and blingy trackers, the Withings Activité may be just the one women's fitness watch for you.
+For those fed up with bright and blingy trackers, the Withings Activité may be just the best fitness watch for women.
 This uber-stylish French-designed, Swiss-made watch made of calf leather, sapphire crystal and stainless steel wouldn’t look out of place in a boardroom or on a runway.
 This neat fitness tracker can be set up on your phone and tracks your sleep, steps, and activity.
 It is waterproof to 50 m so it can also monitor your swimming.

 On the watch face, a small second dial sweeps from 0 to 100, displaying the percentage of your step goal reached so each day.
 Also, the Health Mate app illustrates your activity and sleep with easy-to-understand graphs, and award badges for when you do things like meeting your step goal.
 Like some other activity trackers, you can challenge your Withings friends to take more steps or lose more weight.
 The app can also remind you to drink more water or get to bed early.